jenkinsci/build-history-manager-plugin/README.md

 ### Troubleshooting
 Plugin performs when the builds end.
 It is not connected to any particular run (like last completed job) which might be deleted by some actions.
 It logs helpful messages to [Jenkins logs](https://www.jenkins.io/doc/book/system-administration/viewing-logs/).

+### Test & debug
+For debug purpose use
+action [ChangeBuildDescriptionAction](./src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/ChangeBuildDescriptionAction.java).
+It updates build description only so it is easy to test and debug conditions before real deletions is applied as action.

 ### Configuration
 ![feature overview page](./.README/configuration.png)